chandru89new/Vue-Design-Patterns-Book/02-creating-components-made-easy.md

 - an error state in case there was some issue with the data fetching
 - a data state (which can be split into two: no data and data)

-In the wild, a component typically looks like this:
+In the wild, the states we talked about above look like this in a component:

 ```vue
 <template>